BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-29-android-apktool-decompiling.md

 diff -bur normal/ instrumented/
 ```

 In our case, it also proved useful to compare an APK that has been instrumented with one that hasn't, to understand what that instrumentation is meant to achieve.
-In our case, most of it was to notify the SDK of every HTTP request, along with its result.
+Most of it was to notify the SDK of every HTTP request, along with its result.

-The snippet below shows a class belonging to Picasso.
+As a simple example, the snippet below shows a class belonging to Picasso.
 We can see the HTTP calls it makes are being intercepted by the SDK.

 ```diff
 --- normal/smali/com/squareup/picasso/NetworkRequestHandler.smali	2022-01-05 11:09:22.000000000 +0100